 Calathea just love a bit of extra humidity so spritzing with a mister or placing him in a well-lit bathroom will help him grow.
 In Spring, feed him with regular houseplant food once a month to encourage new growth and keep those leaves dust free to allow them to absorb lots and lots of light.
 Be careful not to feed him too often in the Winter months, limit it to once every 3-4 months when it’s not growing season.

 Yellow leaves are a sign of overwatering but don’t mix these up with the pale green leaves that are brand new leaves that have just uncurled.
 These little paler green leaves will grow and darken as they mature.

-Who doesn’t love the leafiest houseplant on the block and the king of the indoor jungle?
+Who doesn’t love leafy houseplants, perfect for creating indoor jungles?
 A Boston Fern can bring real jungle vibes to your plant gang and looks fabulous in a white kitchen or bathroom.
 The Boston Fern is one of the easiest of ferns to look after, but it is still a tricky little devil.
 With our care tips, we’ll get you off to a great start.
 Boston Ferns like indirect light, think of its natural habitat on the forest where it gets dappled light through the trees.
 It will be happy in indirect light or even in low light environment.
 If you think it isn’t happy move him to a position in your home that gets indirect light as often a fern will struggle in a dark, gloomy corner.
 He likes high humidity so misting him once a week is a good idea.
 Check the soil daily, giving it a drink if it feels dry.